daiboUestc/dbcode/readme.txt

-First,Git is a distributed version control system.
+1:First,Git is a distributed version control system.
-Git is free software.
+2:Git is free software.
+3:end.